ManiAm/VENTOS_Public/README.md

 VENTOS
 ======

 VENTOS is an integrated C++ simulator for studying traffic flows in Vehicular Ad-hoc Networks (VANETs).
 You can find more information [here](http://rubinet.ece.ucdavis.edu/projects/ventos).
-Follow these instructions to install VENTOS (and its prerequisites) on your OS.
 Currently we support the following operating systems:

   Ubuntu    |     Mac OS X
 :---------: | :------------------: